Safer opioids actively being reviewed for epidemic: chief public health officer

-OTTAWA — The need to increase access to a safer supply of opioids is being “actively reviewed” with provinces and territories, Canada’s chief public health officer Dr. Theresa Tam said Wednesday as the Public Health Agency released data showing opioid drugs were factors in more than 2,000 deaths in the first half of the year.
+Canada’s chief public health officer said Wednesday a toxic drug supply is a key part of Canada’s opioid epidemic.

+Creating a safer opioid supply is “being actively reviewed and discussed” with provinces and territories, Dr. Theresa Tam said, and will require exploring what treatments people require.

-A toxic drug supply is a key part of Canada’s opioid epidemic, Tam said Wednesday, adding she also hopes Canadians come to understand the seriousness of the problem.
+Tam said clamping down on the market-driven supply of illicit drugs won’t be easy, adding she also hopes Canadians come to understand the seriousness of the problem.

 “Across Canada, not everybody is on the same page,” Tam said.
 “I think my plea is an escalated, compassionate response.
 To implement a lot of these measures, you need society to be on side.”

-Canada needs an approach that accounts for factors including the stigma, trauma and discrimination associated with drug use, she said.
+“That is what is killing people in this province right now.
+We know, that coupled with the stigma and the fact that people who have addictions, they need these drugs.
+It is not like it is a choice and they can say ‘Oh, I’m not going to take them anymore.'”

+Donald MacPherson, executive director of the Canadian Drug Policy Coalition, has said a safer supply of opioids is a “no-brainer” to ensure people are not forced to turn to a “deadly, illegal market.”

-Figures released Wednesday show that 94 per cent of the 2018 deaths were classified as “accidental poisonings” and nearly 72 per cent were unintentional deaths involving highly toxic fentanyl and fentanyl-related substances.
+Figures released Wednesday by the Public Health Agency show that 94 per cent of opioid-related deaths this year were classified as “accidental poisonings.”
+Nearly 72 per cent were unintentional deaths involving highly toxic fentanyl and fentanyl-related substances.

 Fentanyl — a highly potent and addictive opioid — is estimated to be up to 100 times stronger than morphine and is commonly mixed into opioids sold on the street, meaning users don’t know the potency of the drugs they take.

-Public-health experts have long pushed for the federal government to consider providing a safer supply of opioids — pharmaceutical-grade drugs with known ingredients and potencies.

-Donald MacPherson, executive director of the Canadian Drug Policy Coalition, has called the move a “no-brainer” to ensure people are not forced to turn to a “deadly, illegal market.”

-Figures released by the Canadian Institute for Health Information on Wednesday also show a 27-per-cent increase in hospitalizations due to “opioid-related poisonings” over the past five years.

-The institute said that 2017 hospitalization rates were 2.5 times higher in smaller communities, with populations between 50,000 and 100,000, compared to Canada’s largest cities.
+The Canadian Institute for Health Information also reported data on a 27-per-cent increase in hospitalizations due to “opioid-related poisonings” over the past five years.
+Hospitalization rates last year were 2.5 times higher in smaller communities, with populations between 50,000 and 100,000, compared to Canada’s largest cities, the institute said.

+Canadian health-care experts have also encouraged Ottawa to adopt Portugal’s approach to drug policy, which decriminalizes limited amounts of drugs for personal use, while offering education and social supports.
+Henry argued the Liberals should consider decriminalization.

+“The federal government at this point is not look at decriminalizing people at a national basis,” Henry said.

 —Follow @kkirkup on Twitter